 As a prominent music critic over a span of three decades, Florent Schmitt had many opportunities to comment on performances of Ravel’s compositions.
 At the premiere of Ravel’s Rapsodie espagnole in 1908, the second movement (Malagueña) was met with a hostile reaction in some quarters of the audience.
 In response, Schmitt was heard calling from the gallery, “Once more, for the ladies and gentlemen below who haven’t understood!”

 The admiration was mutual.
-Following the premiere performance of Florent Schmitt’s monumental Psaume XLVII on the day after Christmas in 1906, Ravel wrote to the composer, “My dear Schmitt, your Psalm is so profound and so powerful, it nearly shattered the concert hall!”
+Following the premiere performance of Florent Schmitt’s monumental Psaume XLVII two days after Christmas in 1906, Ravel wrote to the composer, “My dear Schmitt, your Psalm is so profound and so powerful, it nearly shattered the concert hall!”
+And in March 1909 when the Société Nationale de Musique presented a program of eight premieres, Ravel would write these words to Cipa Godebski of Schmitt’s Tristesse au jardin, “Amidst all this, Schmitt seemed like an intruder, with his noble inspiration and musical line, his sumptuous and delicate orchestration — everything that the others lacked …”

 [Interestingly, Schmitt was less sanguine about Ravel’s most famous piece – the Boléro – characterizing that creation as “a unique error in the career of the artist least subject to error.”]